tzoltak/rstyles/README.md

 ### Partially-compensatory random-thresholds GPCM including *middle*, *extreme* and *acquiescence* response styles

--   Below the model is defined in which apart of the *trait the test is supposed to measure*, named "i", there are three additional latent traits describing response styles that affect responses *simultaneously*.
+-   Below the model is defined in which apart of the *trait the test is supposed to measure*, named "i", there are three additional latent traits describing response styles that affect responses.
 This traits may be interpreted as describing *middle* ("m"), *extreme* ("e") and *acquiescence* ("a") response styles.
 -   Test consist of 20 items, half of which is *reversed* (i.e. *negatively* associated with the trait called "i").
 -   Items' *slopes* are generated from a log-normal distribution with expected value and standard deviation on the log scale being 0 and 0.2 respectively.
 -   Items' *intercepts* (*thresholds*) in a two-step procedure in which firstly (*general* or, technically speaking, average) *difficulties* of the items are generated (precisely these are *ease* parameters due to the parameterization that is used by the package) and next *thresholds* are generated relatively to these items' *difficulties*.
 At the end this both are summed up to get actual *intercepts*.
 In the code below:
     -   Items' *difficulties* are sampled from a uniform distribution ranging from -2 to 2.
     -   *Thresholds* relative to the item's difficulty are generated deterministically as a sequence of four values regularly spanned between 0.9 and -0.9.
 -   Latent traits are assumed to be standard normal and independent of each other (this is not a very plausible assumption).
 -   There are 1000 *respondents* (responses that are generated).
 -   Function `mirt()` from package *mirt* is used to estimate 2PL IRT model on the generated data, with a custom *scoring matrix* provided using `gpcm_mats` argument.